 7.4 Cost/Governance

-The move to seamless GDPFS will require resources: A Project Office, including a Project Manager and a small team will be necessary .
-It is suggested that WMO, through its DRA/ Resource Mobilization Office may raise extra-budgetary funding to support it.
+The move to seamless GDPFS will require resources.
+A Project Office, including a Project Manager and a small team, will be necessary .
+It is suggested that WMO, through its DRA/ Resource Mobilization Office, may raise extra-budgetary funding to support it.
 A Task Team of Experts may be necessary under the OPAG of DPFS to work on the details of implementation plan and guidelines.

-List of acronyms.
+List of acronyms

 WMO World Meteorological Organization